ppretzel/zotero-delete-attached-pdfs/README.md

 # Delete Attached PDFs – Zotero Plugin

-A small Zotero plugin that adds a right-click menu entry to delete all PDF attachments from selected library entries – while keeping the Zotero entries themselves intact.

-Useful for freeing up storage space or cleaning up PDF attachments without losing your bibliography.
+A small [Zotero](https://www.zotero.org) plugin that adds a right-click menu entry to delete all PDF attachments from selected library entries.
+Useful for freeing up storage space or cleaning up PDF attachments.

 ---